 A high number of graduates also reported being satisfied with their training with the national average sitting at 92.8%, with many finding career pathways.

 Bendigo TAFE is committed to working with the agriculture sector to develop workforce strategies and training to support small, medium and large business’s workforce development.

 “Through our Food and Fibre Centre of Excellence our expertise and our flexibility set us apart from other training providers,” said Trevor Schwenke, CEO, Bendigo TAFE.
 “We can arrange training and assessment that is tailored specifically to meet industry needs.
 We already work with several industry sectors through our Industry Advisory Board, designing and delivering training that suits what they need.”

 There is an opportunity for agribusiness operators to work directly with training providers to ensure training delivery matches their needs.
-A typical qualification being adapted to market demands is the Certificate III in Agriculture (AHC30116).
-It is a relevant and recognised qualification that allows individuals to develop post-trade skills and knowledge to become specialists within the agriculture industry.
+A typical qualification being adapted to market demands is the Certificate IV in Agriculture.
+It’s a relevant and recognised qualification that allows individuals to develop post-trade skills and knowledge to become specialists within the agriculture industry.
 It is designed to meet the needs of supervisors or team leaders in the agriculture industry.